 In fact, as more and more roofers discover that they can gain access to clients via the Internet and put up company webpages, as well as pay for advertised listings in multiple home improvement directories, it is becoming more of a challenge for homeowners to find the right contractor in this sea of alluring advertisement campaigns.

-And yet, while the method of finding a roofing contractor may have drastically changed, the fact of the matter remains that hiring an experienced professional for your roofing installation is the single most important determinant of future longevity and durability of your roof.
+And yet, while the methods of finding a roofing contractor may have drastically changed, the fact of the matter remains that hiring an experienced professional for your roofing installation is the single most important determinant of future longevity and durability of your roof.
 Even the best, most expensive roofing materials will fail shortly after a poorly executed installation job.

 Some roofing materials such as asphalt shingles can be installed by fairly inexperienced roofers, and also do not require expensive equipment.
 However, if you choose to go for more premium products such as metal roofing, cedar roofing, clay or slate tiles, PVC single ply roofing, you should only entrust these jobs to roofing contractors who have specialized knowledge, training and equipment for the particular roofing material you have chosen.
 So how can you find these top-notch professional roofers on the Internet?